sandorTuranszky/production-ready-expressjs-server/README.md

 ## Set up Prisma
 - Prisma serves as an ORM and to make it work you need to provide MongoDB connection string (you should have it from the previous step by now) in the `.env` file in the project root.
 - Schema is defined here `./prisma/datamodel.prisma`
 - Use `npm run get-schema` to download schema from endpoint to `./src/generated/prisma.graphql`.
-I will run automatically on `prisma deploy` or `(npm run deploy)` as it is set up in `post-deploy` hook in prisma.yml
+Note that it will run automatically on `prisma deploy` or `(npm run deploy)` as it is set up in `post-deploy` hook in `/prisma/prisma.yml`
 - Prisma GraphQl playground is available here `http://localhost:4466`
 - Apollo server GraphQl playground - `http://localhost:3030/graphql`